rnewson/couchdb-lucene/README.md

 You may add any number of index views in any number of design documents.
 All searches will be constrained to documents emitted by the index functions.

-Declare your functions as follows;
+Declare your design document as follows;

 <pre>
 {